 Well, first of all, an interesting study that has followed kids born in 1986 to today was an smart undertaking!
 Its findings about 16 to 18 year olds report such pain in four main areas: back, neck, shoulder, and extremity.
 What are concomitant issues with adolescent musculoskeletal pain?

 - Long periods of time sitting (boys)

 - Alcohol consumption linked with high pain probability

-The researchers call attention to the strong overlap of emotional
+The researchers point out the solid overlap of emotional

 and behavioral problems with musculoskeletal pain (like back pain, neck pain,

 shoulder pain, leg pain and arm pain).
 (1)

 Might Chiropractic Help?

 Yes!
 Teens are more likely than younger children to seek chiropractic care, and most likely to seek chiropractic for their neck and back

 pain which are increasingly prevalent conditions with them.
 (2) Chiropractic is most often sought for adolescents for skeletal pain (57%) and neurological issues (23.7%) (3), and Malverne Health & Wellness is ready!